Last Updated on May 14, 2023

 Scroll down to the recipes linked at the bottom, and you’ll find some people using ground ivy successfully in savory dishes.

 If you’re just wanting to use it medicinally, a tincture might be a good bet if you’re averse to creeping Charlie’s strong flavor.
 Here’s how to make a tincture, a simple way to extract the medicinal compounds of herbs by steeping them in alcohol.

 For culinary purposes, try using the youngest leaves or the tiny flowers.
-You can also dry creeping Charlie leaves for using in herbal tea.
+You can also dry creeping Charlie leaves for use in herbal tea.

 HOW TO USE CREEPING CHARLIE/GROUND IVY